Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/README.md

 ![MIALSRTK logo](https://cloud.githubusercontent.com/assets/22279770/24004342/5e78836a-0a66-11e7-8b7d-058961cfe8e8.png)

 The Medical Image Analysis Laboratory Super-Resolution ToolKit (MIALSRTK) consists of a set of C++ image processing tools necessary to perform motion-robust super-resolution fetal MRI reconstruction.
-This toolkit includes all algorithms and methods for brain extraction, intensity standardization, motion estimation and super-resolution developed during my PhD.
+This toolkit, supported by the Swiss National Science Foundation (grant SNSF-141283), includes all algorithms and methods for brain extraction, intensity standardization, motion estimation and super-resolution developed during my PhD.
 It uses the CMake build system and depends on the open-source image processing Insight ToolKit (ITK) library, the command line parser TCLAP library and OpenMP for multi-threading.

+Any work reporting results using MIALSRTK should acknowledge this software by citing the following article:

+S. Tourbier, X. Bresson, P. Hagmann, R. Meuli, M. B. Cuadra, An efficient total variation algorithm for super-resolution in fetal brain MRI with adaptive regularization., Neuroimage 118 (2015) 584-597. doi:10.1016/j.neuroimage.2015.06.018

-# Credits #
+# Author #

 * Sébastien Tourbier (sebastientourbier)

 ---

 # I) Instructions for use of installation-free Docker image #